 Ryan surveyed the room while he waited.
 Cozy little tables filled all the available space, and there were few empty chairs in the crowded room.
 He glanced around, searching for his appointment.
 There was a lone male in a business suit in the far corner who looked in his direction, and Ryan nodded briefly at him.

 Business first.
-Pleasure whenever the hell he found time for it, which lately seemed to be fucking never.
+Pleasure whenever he found time for it, which lately seemed to be never.
 Since returning stateside six months ago on emergency family leave, his life had turned upside down.
-Retiring his commission and setting up a security installation firm seemed the best way to regain some of the control that had been wrested from him, but the constant demands were beginning to piss him off.
+Retiring his commission and setting up a security installation firm seemed the best way to regain some of the control that had been wrested from him, but the constant demands were beginning to drag him down.
 A cup of coffee, a quick discussion of his website and advertising needs with Max Turner, and there might be time to catch up on a few tasks at his apartment before heading to the nursing home to visit his brother.

 The spicy scent rose to his nose like a beacon.
 “Thank you.
 I’ll drop these off and come back to pay.”